Nchetana24/nchetana_Tell-Stories-with-Data/final-project-part-two.md

 Text here!

 The primary audience I hope to reach might be broad but more specific to the reader who are interested in self-improvment and habit formation, particularly young adults who more likely to make New Year's resolutions that other age group.
-I also want to resonate with older adults to show them that it is possible to succeed in New Year's resolution by starting making one. </br>
+I also want to resonate with older adults to show them that it is possible to succeed in New Year's resolution by starting making one. <br>

-In this project I've 4 age groups (18-29, 30-49, 50-64, 65+) so I will try to find people who are in those age groups how they think about these New Year's resolutions so I can compare them. </br>
+In this project I've 4 age groups (18-29, 30-49, 50-64, 65+) so I will try to find people who are in those age groups how they think about these New Year's resolutions so I can compare them. <br>

 This mixed group will allow me to test whether my visuals are clear and engaging for them.
-The feedback will guide me in refining my visualization so that the final story communicates effectively across a broad audience. </br>
+The feedback will guide me in refining my visualization so that the final story communicates effectively across a broad audience. <br>

 ## Interview script
 > List the goals from your research, and the questions you intend to ask.